Bilinear MLPs enable weight-based mechanistic interpretability: Analysis methods

 \subsection{Input / output features $\rightarrow$ direct interactions}

-If we have already obtained meaningful sets of features for the bilinear MLP's inputs and outputs, for example, by training sparse autoencoders (SAEs), then we can directly study the interactions between these features.
-Using the feature dictionaries $D_\text{in}$ and $D_\text{out}$, we can transform the bilinear tensor into the feature basis via $\tilde{b}_{abc} = \sum_{ijk} d^\text{\ out}_{ai} \ b_{ijk} \ d^\text{\ in}_{bj} \ d^\text{\ in}_{ck}$.
+If we have already obtained meaningful sets of features for the bilinear MLP's inputs and outputs, for example from a set of latent feature dictionaries $F^\text{in}$ and $F^\text{out}$, then we can directly study the interactions between these features and understand how the output features are constructed from input ones.
+We can transform the bilinear tensor into the feature basis via $\tilde{b}_{abc} = \sum_{ijk} f^\text{\ out}_{ai} \ b_{ijk} \ f^\text{\ in}_{bj} \ f^\text{\ in}_{ck}$.
 For a given set of sparse input and output activations, only a small subset of the interactions (with $a,b,c$ all active) will contribute, and the statistics of these active interactions can be studied.